 Dementia ServiceYou are here: Home ยป Dementia Service

-The dementia service provides information, health education, assessment, advice and treatment for people who have:
+The dementia service provides information, health education, assessment, advice and treatment if you have:

-• mild cognitive impairment and at risk of significant decline
+• mild cognitive impairment and are at risk of significant decline

-• memory loss that is significant enough to impact on the persons abilities to carry out activities of daily living
+• memory loss that is significant enough to impact on your ability to carry out activities of daily living

 • a diagnosis of dementia